Last updated on May 21st, 2019

 Because these situations can be tricky, we highly advise you to speak with an immigration attorney who can advise you on your options before you make a life-altering decision, or even worse, accidentally violate immigration laws that could keep you separated from the one you love for an extended period of time.

-What If We Are Engaged Outside of the United States?
+What If We Were Engaged Outside of the United States?

 - One of you must be a U.S. citizen and that individual needs to petition for the fiancé visa.
 Even though the U.S. citizen submits the petition, the process is involved and will likely require participation from both parties to complete.